Skip to main content

 The Rink at Rockefeller Center

 Nothing says “Holidays in New York” quite like a trip skating around the iconic Rockefeller Center Ice Rink underneath the Rockefeller Christmas Tree and Prometheus status.
-The Rink will open for the season starting November 5, 2022.
+The Rink opened for the season on October 21, 2023 and will be open until March 2024.

 Rockefeller Center Christmas Tree

-Starting November 30, 2022, the iconic Rockefeller Center Christmas Tree will be lit daily from 6am to midnight through January 6, 2023.
+The holiday season will begin with the annual Rockefeller Center Christmas Tree lighting in the heart of New York City at Rockefeller Center on Wednesday, November 29, 2023.
+Starting November 30, 2023, the iconic tree will be lit daily from 6am to midnight through January 13, 2024.
 Don’t miss a visit to this quintessential NYC holiday attraction.

 New York City Ballet: The Nutcracker